edwinst/nes64-controller-modification/README.md

 ## How to do it

-1. open the NES64 and take out the PCB
+1. Open the NES64 and take the PCB out.

    Here is how the PCB looks before the modification.
 Note the location of the trace going from the switch to the "A" button:
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-before-cable-side.png?raw=true)